flexi-framework/flexi/doc/userguide/010_gettingstarted.md

 #### Directory paths

 In the following, the environment variable `$FLEXI_DIR` is used in commands instead of the `build/bin` directory in your FLEXI repository.
-Furthermore, the environment variable `$FLEXI_TUTORIALS_DIR` replaces the path to the `tutorials` folder and `$HOPR_DIR` the path to the HOPR executables.
+Furthermore, the environment variable `$FLEXI_TUTORIALS_DIR` replaces the path to the `tutorials` folder and `$HOPR_DIR` the path to the directory containing the HOPR executables.
 For Linux beginners, here is some explanation:

 You can export an environment variable by adding e.g. the line